Isugg/Isugg/README.md

-Github for Ian, Security Analyst with interest in Elastic security engineering
+Github for Ian, cybersecurity engineer